Skip to Main Content

 • Submitting previous course work a second time, or submitting the same paper for multiple assignments (this is called self-plagiarism).

-• using any print or electronic written, musical, artistic or poetic work without acknowledging the original creator
+• using any print or electronic written, musical, artistic or poetic work without acknowledging the original creator (this includes the use of Artificial Intelligence tools!)

 Basically, plagiarism is theft; taking another person's ideas and/or work without giving them credit, whether it was intentional or not.